 navigation, or click on the first column of any node's row in Nodes.
 This column's color changes based on the node's

 clear, yellow is

 warning, and red is

 The Alarms panel lists all active alarms for nodes within that War Room, and tells you which chart triggered the alarm, what that chart's current value is, the alarm that triggered it, and when the alarm status first began.

 You can use the input field in the Alarms panel to filter active alarms.
 Sort by the node's name, alarm, status, chart that triggered the alarm, or the operating system.
-You can find more information about the syntax in our visualization doc.
+The syntax for filtering alarms is the same as War Room filtering.

 Click on the 3-dot icon (

 ⋮) to view active alarm information or navigate directly to the offending chart in that